swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 ### Automation

-Many existing and prospective upcoming features come with simple and reliable migration paths to facilitate adoption:
+Many existing and prospective upcoming features account for simple and reliable migration paths to facilitate adoption:

 * [`NonfrozenEnumExhaustivity`][SE-0192]: Restore exhaustivity with